Keyboard shortcuts

 freeSlice(bgTexture)

-3. Stack (for goroutine execution)
+3. Stack (for program execution)

 Stack frames are freed automatically when functions return.
 Use the stack for temporary buffers: